haje01/forword/README.en.md

 ### Supported Languages

 The following languages and characters are supported.
-For all supported languages, accented characters are normalized to basic characters, and the search is case-insensitive.
+For some supported languages, accented characters are normalized to basic characters, and the search is case-insensitive.

 - **Latin-based:**
   - English